Finitely forcible graphons: Introduction

 \section{Introduction}

+We define the {\it density} $t(F,G)$ of a simple graph $F$ in a simple graph $G$ as the probability that a random map $V(F)\to V(G)$ is a graph homomorphism, i.e., it preserves edges.

-A classical theorem by Tur\'an says that if a graph $G$ has edge density $1-\frac1k$ and the density of complete $(k+1)$-graphs is $0$, then $G$ is a complete $k$-partite graph with equal color classes.
+A classical theorem by Tur\'an implies that if a simple graph $G$ has edge density larger than $1-\frac1k$, then it contains a complete $(k+1)$-graph; furthermore, if the edge density is $1-\frac1k$ and the density of complete $(k+1)$-graphs is $0$, then $G$ is a complete $k$-partite graph with equal color classes.
 Here two subgraph densities force a unique structure on a graph $G$.
 Stability theorems (Erd\H{o}s and Simonovits \cite{Sim,ESim}) imply that if the densities are ``close'' to the above values, then the structure of the graph is ``close'' to the complete $k$-partite graph.

 Another interesting theorem of this type is by Chung, Graham and Wilson \cite{CGW} asserting that if the edge density of $G$ is ``close'' to $1/2$ and the 4-cycle density is ``close'' to $1/16$, then $G$ is quasi-random, which means (among many other nice properties) that then the density of an arbitrary fixed graph $F$ is ``close'' to $2^{-|E(F)|}$.